Why Tooth Crowns Save Decaying Teeth

 Visit our Irvine dental office for our expert crown treatment.
 A crown may be needed to protect and keep badly decayed or fractured teeth.
 Read on to learn more about what to expect, and call us at 949-748-7373 or schedule online.

-A crown (often called a cap) covers the tooth and restores it to its original shape and size.
-Decay is removed and cleaned from the tooth and a highly accurate impression or mold is made of the prepared surface.
-This mold is used to create a model of the tooth which is then sent to a special laboratory that will create a gold or porcelain (tooth colored) crown.
-The crown is then cemented onto the prepared surface of the tooth.
+A crown or “cap” covers the tooth while restoring the tooth to original shape and size.
+Decay is first removed from the tooth before a mold is made of the prepared surface.
+This mold or “impression” creates a model of the tooth and surrounding area, which is then sent to a special laboratory for creation of the crown.
+When the crown returns from the lab, it is applied to the prepared surface in the mouth.

-Crowns are excellent restorations and have few disadvantages.
-They are highly durable, but they will eventually need to be re-cemented or replaced due to normal wear.
+While crowns have few disadvantages, they will eventually need to be re-cemented or replaced due to normal wear.